Nilsu11/apps_Gradle/README.md

 Resposeability
 --------------
-I'm not responseable for any kind damage caused by or while building the app.
+I'm not responseable for any kind damage caused by the .sh file or while following the instructions.
 ===============================================================================================================